What is a SOC 2 Report?

 SOC 1 vs SOC 2 Report

-A SOC 1 report is for organizations whose internal security controls can impact a customer’s financial statements.
+A SOC 1 report is for organizations whose internal security controls can impact a customer’s financial reporting.
 Think payroll, claims, or payment processing companies.
 SOC 1 reports can assure customers that their financial information is being handled securely.

 A SOC 2 report helps SaaS and service organizations prove their cloud and data center security controls.